htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 preemptions due to user priority.
 It does not have any effect if the machine's ``RANK`` expression prefers a different job, or if the machine's policy causes the job to vacate due to other activity on the machine.
-See section `Policy Configuration for Execute Hosts and for Submit Hosts <../admin-manual/policy-configuration.html>`__ for the current default policy on preemption.
+See the :ref:`admin-manual/policy-configuration:*condor_startd* policy configuration` section for the current default policy on preemption.

 The following ephemeral attributes may be used within policy definitions.
 Care should be taken when using these attributes, due to